clairesng/marriage_recommender/README.md

 - The model output is used as a **probabilistic signal**, not a deterministic verdict.
 - App messaging is intentionally framed as **self-reflection and growth guidance**.
-- The app includes guardrails (clear interpretation notes, non-clinical framing).
+- Marriage Recommender app includes guardrails (clear interpretation notes, non-clinical framing).

 ---

 ## Potential improvements

 - Add model evaluation summary section (AUC, F1, confusion matrix snapshots)
+- Increase dataset size and diversity to improve statistical power, reduce sampling bias and strengthen model generalisation
 - Introduce model monitoring / drift checks for new incoming responses
 - Add explainability layer (e.g., SHAP feature contribution view)
-- Expand question set and test fairness/generalisation across subgroups
+- Expand question set and test generalisation across subgroups

----

-## Recruiter quick summary
+## Conclusion

-This project demonstrates the ability to:
-- frame a real-world problem,
-- build and evaluate an ML pipeline,
-- deploy an interactive product,
-- communicate outputs responsibly to both technical and non-technical users.

-If you are hiring for **data analyst / data scientist / applied ML / analytics engineering** paths, this project reflects strong end-to-end ownership.
+This project demonstrates one example of how data analytics and machine learning can be applied to a qualitative topic like compatibility.
+In Singapore, where recent marriage/divorce/fertility rates are of public interest, the Marriage Recommender app offers an accessible and engaging way to provide insights for couples to engage with the data and reflect on relationship dynamics.